Next-generation Surgical Navigation: Marker-less Multi-view 6DoF Pose Estimation of Surgical Instruments

+Second, the fiducials are visible in a large fraction of training and test images and can potentially bias the model.
+We took measures to avoid overfitting any baseline to the visible marker arrays, by utilizing small fiducials, training on synthetic images without any fiducials, and using a different spatial configuration for the marker array used in the OR-X test set. \revTwo{Alternatively, visible fiducials can be removed from the training images via inpainting.} On the OR-X bright subset, the baseline trained purely on synthetic data achieves similar results as the variant trained purely on real data, indicating that the potential bias is limited in our experiments.
+However, this risk needs to be taken into account during training.

-Our work has some limitations.
-First, we observe that the screwdriver's pose annotations are less accurate than the drill's pose annotations due to the more challenging detection of the marker array.
-As a result, the worse pose accuracy of the screwdriver might be partially caused by less accurate ground truth.
-Second, we assume full rigidity of the tracked instruments.
-While our method can be extended to explicitly model articulations in the future, this is infeasible for marker-based tracking systems.
-Last, we assume that the ground-truth 2D bounding boxes are available.
-In practice, noisy bounding box estimates could degrade the pose estimation accuracy.
+Third, the hemispherical fiducials can introduce a triangulation error during the regression of the detected blob centers due to the asymmetric shape of their projections.
+We observed that the screwdriver's pose annotations are less accurate than the drill's pose annotations due to the more challenging placement and detection of the marker array.
+Thus, the worse accuracy of the screwdriver's pose estimates might be partially caused by a less accurate ground truth.
+The accuracy of the ground truth could be improved using larger spherical or disk-shaped fiducials.
+However, large visible markers increase the risk of models overfitting to the marker.
+Alternatively, a robot-based capture setup could alleviate the need for markers.

-To conclude, we presented a robust marker-less optical 6\dof tracking system for a next-generation operating room.
-With an accuracy of up to \SI{1.3}{\milli\meter} our system achieves close to clinical-grade accuracy and demonstrates that marker-less tracking of surgical instruments is a feasible alternative to existing marker-based systems.
-Still, there are many clinical applications with sub-millimeter accuracy requirements \cite{rampersaud2001accuracy}.
-Further research is needed to improve the pose estimation accuracy and robustness, especially for minimal camera setups and mobile cameras.
-Potential improvements include the explicit modeling of articulations, the integration of a 2D detection model, as well as a temporal integration of 2D-3D correspondences.
+Forth, our dataset does not capture instrument articulations but assumes full rigidity, since marker-based tracking of all articulations is complex and impractical.
+As a result, the ground truth 2D-3D correspondences extracted on the affected regions can be incorrect and may prevent models from fully utilizing the local shape and texture information.
+In contrast to marker-based approaches, learning-based models can be extended to explicitly model articulations in the future.

+Last, occlusion patterns in ex-vivo surgeries are less complex compared to corresponding in-vivo surgeries, due to the limited staff and instruments present.
+An analysis of real surgeries and different interventions is necessary to verify our findings on realistic occlusion patterns.